How long does the BECC programme last? How long will I need to be away from work?

 Will I have time for sightseeing?

 Sightseeing is not part of the training, so please plan it before or after the Seminar.
-We will however organise study visits to interesting local organizations in Turin.
+We will however organise study visits to interesting local organizations.

 Why is BECC limited to people under 35 years old?
 I am over this age but have changed career path recently and am still a junior professional.
 Apart from that, I perfectly fit all profile criteria.
 May I apply?